cysinformatica/goten-react-paginator/README.md

 - The response of your api-backend or soruce must include the total elements, offset and limit.
 - Your Searcher must have a method that make the search.
 - In this method add two optional parameters: offset and limit.
+- To visualize styles default you must have bootstrap.

 ## Usage